iarthair/halcyon-ssg/README.md

 # Halcyon

-This is a simple static website builder based on PyYAML, Jinja2, libsass and MultiMarkdown (MMD).
+This is a simple static website builder based on PyYAML, Jinja2, libsass and Commonmark.

+Halcyon originated when I wrote a Python script mainly to learn about [Jinja2][1] templates.
+I have a few uses for something like this beyond just web site maintenance.

+A secondary reason was to sharpen my Python skills as it's a couple of years since I used Python in anger and I wanted to start something from scratch in Python 3.
+I also found this was initially simpler to do than to try to understand the source code of, say, Sphinx or Mkdocs.
+Then I got carried away, restructured the script, added more features, called it Halcyon and released the code on GitHub.
+Nevertheless, having trodden that path, going back and looking at those projects it is now much easier to understand what they are doing and the rationale for their design.

-I wrote it because I could and because Ruby's module infratsructure was annoying me, despite Jekyll being an otherwise great tool.
+Finally, I wrote it because because Ruby's module infrasructure was annoying me, despite Jekyll being an otherwise great tool.

 See the [halcyon-ssg wiki](https://github.com/iarthair/halcyon-ssg/wiki) for more information.